Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 As for any project, 10% of the time was taken to edit 90% of the tileset, 90% of the time to find some lone tiles / pixels in the giant tileset.

 Some codes or parts of codes were made / polished / optimized with A.I.
 (Gemini mainly, sometimes Mistral A.I. because I'm beta tester, a pinch of Claude too for the most tricky parts).
 Basically there is no rocket science here but I must admit that A.I. was precious to accelerate the process and circumvent the scarcity of Neo Geo dedicated editing tool.
 We are clearly addressing a very niche market here.
 Coding this project without A.I. would have taken me something like 3-4 months of regular coding on free time instead of just one.
-In consequence, most of the time was spent on design and not on spitting (quite boring) code.
-In any case I have nothing to prove regarding coding skills.
+In consequence, most of the time was spent on "fixing" graphics and not on spitting trivial code.
+In any case I have nothing to prove regarding coding skills, I'm not here to engage in a pissing contest.

 The Neo Geo CD hack was made in parallel to the MVS version because I though it won't be very difficult.
 In fact, it was.
 The Neo Geo CD is very scarcely documented (The only interesting source is a French [Neo Geo CD World article](https://www.neogeocdworld.info/html/fiche/hard.htm)), so I was basically on my own most of the time for the file formatting details.
 If Neo Geo is yet a niche, Neo Geo CD is a niche within the niche.
 But I like this system.